cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

     export const assetHandlers = './asset-handlers';
     ```

-2. In the `assetHandlers` script module, we open up the `compressTextures` function, so developers can write the corresponding handler function directly in `compressTextures`, which will be called during the texture compression phase of the build.
+2. In the `assetHandlers` script module, the `compressTextures` function has been opened up for developers to write the corresponding handler function directly in `compressTextures`, which will be called during the texture compression phase of the build.

     The handler function takes the current array of remaining unprocessed texture compression tasks and removes them from the original array when processing is complete.
 Texture compression tasks that are not removed are considered unprocessed and are placed in the next corresponding processing function until all processing functions have been processed, and if there are still unprocessed texture compression tasks, they are placed back in the Creator's original texture compression process.